wikimedia/mediawiki-extensions-MassMessage/README.md

     $wgNamespacesToPostIn = array( NS_PROJECT );

-This limits the bot to only posting in talk namespaces and the Project: namespace.
+This limits the extension to only posting in talk namespaces (by default) and the **Project:** namespace.

     $wgNamespacesToConvert = array( NS_USER => NS_USER_TALK );

-This allows a user to specify a page in the User: namespace, and the bot will automatically convert it to the User talk: namespace.
+This allows a user to specify a page in the **User:** namespace, and the extension will automatically convert it to the **User talk:** namespace.

     $wgMassMessageAccountUsername = 'MediaWiki message delivery';

-The account name that the bot will post with.
+The account name that the extension will post with.
 If this is an existing account, the extension will automatically take it over.

     $wgAllowGlobalMessaging = true;